tvl83/DeveloperDocumentation/src/content/imports/sphero-js/devices/core.md

 - vLow must be in the range 675-725
 - vCrit must be in the range 625-675

+There must be 0.25v of separation between the values.

 Shifting these values too low can result in very little warning before Sphero forces itself to sleep, depending on the battery pack.
 Be careful.